fine2006/the-concealment-hypothesis/README.md

-# Scheme-Matched Negatives: A Diagnostic Challenge Set for Fallacy Detection
+# Scheme Foils: A Diagnostic Challenge Set for Fallacy Detection

-Data release accompanying *The Concealment Hypothesis: What the "None" Class Doesn't Test in Fallacy Detection* (under review).
+Data release accompanying *Fallacy Benchmarks Measure Scheme Recognition, Not Fallacy Detection* (Singh, Pathak & Singh, 2026).

-This release contains the constructed negatives used in the paper: **matched negatives** (valid arguments instantiating the same Walton scheme as a paired fallacy) and **wrong-scheme negatives** (valid arguments on the same topic instantiating a *different* scheme, the control condition).
+A fallacy detector has two jobs: **detection**, separating fallacious arguments from valid ones, and **classification**, naming the type of fallacy an argument commits.
+This release targets the first.
+It contains the constructed negatives used in the paper: **matched negatives** (valid arguments instantiating the same Walton scheme as a paired fallacy) and **wrong-scheme negatives** (valid arguments on the same topic instantiating a *different* scheme, the control condition).
 Both were generated from source fallacies in two public benchmarks and filtered by an automated cross-model judge.